nono819819/The-U-Dimension-Model-v1.0.0/README.md

 - Defined independent timelines for each universe.
 - Defined matter conservation during universe transfer.
 - Introduced the concept of infinite universes.

+### v1.1.0 — 2026-08-02
+#### Added
+- Initial release of the Diagrams folder.
+- Initial diagram—U-Dimension and Void.png